yt-project/yt/doc/source/yt3differences.rst

     ``dd.quantities.total_mass()`` to do the same thing.
 All derived quantities can be accessed via a function that hangs off of the `quantities` attribute of data objects.
+  * You can't get the ``grids`` attribute of data objects.
+To get this information, you have to use spatial chunking and then access them.
+(An example is below.)

 Cool New Things
 ---------------